martgil/webext-docs/menus.rst

 .. literalinclude:: includes/IconPath.json
   :language: JSON

-See the `MDN documentation about choosing icon sizes <https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/browser_action#choosing_icon_sizes>`__ for more information on this.
+See the <a href='https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/browser_action#choosing_icon_sizes'>MDN documentation about choosing icon sizes</a> for more information on this.

 .. api-header::
    :label: object